-Your disclosure of earned and non-investment income on Part 2 (Assets) must be consistent with the rest of your report.
+Your disclosure of earned and non-investment income on Part 3 (Assets) must be consistent with the rest of your report.
 For example, if you disclosed a:

 - Member Draw or Partnership Distribution: If you report income from a Limited Liability Company (LLC) or partnership, and you have a corresponding equity interest in the LLC or partnership, you must disclose the equity interest on Part 3 (Assets).
-Also, any position you hold with the LLC or partnership must be disclosed on Part 8 (Agreements) unless it is a passive investment interest (i.e., you are just an investor and provide no services). - Retirement Distribution: If you report income from a retirement distribution, you must disclose any corresponding retirement account and its underlying assets on Part 3 (Assets).
+Also, any position you hold with the LLC or partnership must be disclosed on Part 8 (Positions) unless it is a passive investment interest (i.e., you are just an investor and provide no services). - Retirement Distribution: If you report income from a retirement distribution, you must disclose any corresponding retirement account and its underlying assets on Part 3 (Assets).
 If assets were sold to produce the retirement distribution, you must disclose the sale transaction(s) on Part 4 (Transactions) (see p.
 30, infra), and/or on a Periodic Transaction Report (PTR) (see p.
-30, infra). - Royalty Payment: If you report royalty income from a book or other intellectual property, you must disclose any corresponding royalty agreement on Part 9 (Agreements). - Salary, Wage, or Other Earned Compensation from an Employer: If you report compensation from an employer, you must disclose your position with the employer on Part 8 (Positions). - Source of Compensation Greater than \$5,000: If this is your first report or you are a candidate, and you report earned income over \$5,000, you must also report the source of the income over \$5,000 on Part 10 (Compensation).
+30, infra).
+If your retirement account is sponsored by a former employer, you must disclose an agreement on Part 9 (Agreements). - Royalty Payment: If you report royalty income from a book or other intellectual property, you must disclose any corresponding royalty agreement on Part 9 (Agreements). - Salary, Wage, or Other Earned Compensation from an Employer: If you report compensation from an employer, you must disclose your position with the employer on Part 8 (Positions). - Source of Compensation Greater than \$5,000: If this is your first report or you are a candidate, and you report earned income over \$5,000, you must also report the source of the income over \$5,000 on Part 10 (Compensation).